Canada’s Online News Act and the open call process

 The Online News Act’s Application and Exemption Regulations mandate that platforms run and publish an open call process to qualify for an exemption order.

-We have initiated our open call process effective February 28, 2024.
-The process will close April 30, 2024, at midnight ET.
+We initiated our open call process effective February 28, 2024 and closed it April 30, 2024, at midnight ET.

-All news businesses that wish to benefit from our new contribution to the Canadian news ecosystem, and could be designated as eligible under the Act, are required to register prior to the closing of the open call.
-Registration can be completed by news businesses individually or as a group, per the regulations.
+Under the regulations, all news businesses that wished to benefit from our new contribution to the Canadian news ecosystem, and could be designated as eligible under the Act, were required to register prior to the closing of the open call.

 Single Collective